 STRENGTH & CONDITIONING

 Strength and conditioning coach provides year-round comprehensive, softball-specific training programs for each member of the Hawkeyes.
 Each program focuses on many components including: strength, aerobic and anaerobic endurance, flexibility, coordination, speed, agility and power.
-Coach Roberts also consults with both the nutrition and sports medicine staff to develop the individual strength and conditioning programs.
-This cohesive relationship ensures that volleyball student-athletes have every opportunity to maximize their performance potential.
+Coach Ashley Clemens also consults with both the nutrition and sports medicine staff to develop the individual strength and conditioning programs.
+This cohesive relationship ensures that softball student-athletes have every opportunity to maximize their performance potential.

 The softball program utilizes Carver-Hawkeye Arena as its the main facility.
 This 10,000 square-foot facility is home to our strength staff and sport science department.

-Director of Sports Nutrition Nicole White is responsible for the development and coordination of optimal nutritional services at Iowa and for the nutritional development and care of student-athletes.
-White provides direction and communicates the value of nutrition programs specifically designed to promote their health and performance.
-White works to develop menus for the team and organizes cooking demonstrations and grocery store visits for field hockey players to help them make better food choices.
+Director of Sports Nutrition Kira Blum is responsible for the development and coordination of optimal nutritional services at Iowa and for the nutritional development and care of student-athletes.
+Blum provides direction and communicates the value of nutrition programs specifically designed to promote their health and performance.
+Blum works to develop menus for the team and organizes cooking demonstrations and grocery store visits for softball players to help them make better food choices.

 The mission of the University of Iowa Sport Psychology team is to promote mental well-being, safety, and optimal performance in all aspects of student-athlete life.
 Sport Psychology Services provide confidential personal counseling, performance psychology services, and psychological rehabilitation from injury.
 Additionally, they provide consultation to coaching, medical, strength training, and administrative staff.
 Mental skills training and team building activities are also available for teams.
 Collaboration with other staff is encouraged as appropriate.